Chase Ink Business Cash Credit Card Benefits & Review for 2023

 The best way to redeem Ink Business Cash points is to transfer them to the Chase Sapphire Reserve, Chase Sapphire Preferred, and the Chase Ink Business Preferred.
 Here is how much you can potentially redeem your points for when transferring.

-Chase Sapphire Reserve: The Sapphire Reserve redeems points at 50% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
+Chase Sapphire Reserve: The Sapphire Reserve redeems points at up to 50% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
 That means 200,000 points (or $2,000 in cash back) are worth $3,000 ($2,000 x 1.5) with the Sapphire Reserve instead of $2,000 with the Ink Business Cash.
 Additionally, the Sapphire Reserve allows you to transfer points to a variety of affiliated hotels and airlines for value at 2 cents per point or more.

-Chase Sapphire Preferred: The Sapphire Preferred redeems points at 25% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
+Chase Sapphire Preferred: The Sapphire Preferred redeems points at up to 25% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
 That means 200,000 points (or $2,000 in cash back) are worth $2,500 ($2,000 x 1.25) with the Sapphire Preferred instead of $2,000 with the Ink Business Cash.
 Additionally, the Sapphire Preferred allows you to transfer points to a variety of affiliated hotels and airlines for value at 2 cents per point or more.

 Ink Business Preferred: The Ink Business Preferred redeems points at 25% more value when redeemed via the Pay Yourself Back Program and booking travel via Chase.
 That means 300,000 points (or $3,000 in cash back) are worth $3,750 ($3,000 x 1.25) with the Ink Business Preferred instead of $3,000 with the Ink Business Cash.
 Additionally, the Ink Business Preferred allows you to transfer points to a variety of affiliated hotels and airlines for value at 2 cents per point or more.